adityalahiri/adityalahiri.github.io/_posts/2020-07-19-The 2020 Summer Reading List.md

 # The Courage To Be Disliked

 A book written as a dialogue between a philosopher and a youth.
-The philosopher practices Aldreian physcology.
+The philosopher practices Adlreian physcology.
 The main tenet being that you are in control of how you react to a situtation and all human problems are interpersonal problems.
 It is hilarious at times because the youth reacts and asks questions that you might in real life.
 It is a self help book like no other.
 It backs up what it preaches using well fleshed out arguments.
 And the dialogue form of writing is a first for me and is what makes it a must read!